 John Joseph Anderson was born on December 14, 1873 in Sarpsborg, Norway, one of only three players in the history of major league baseball to come from the European country.
 Sarpsborg, in southeastern Norway, is about 20 miles from the Sweden border, and while Anderson's father was Norwegian by birth, his mother was Swedish.
 At age eight John immigrated to the United States with his parents and settled in Worcester, Massachusetts, which contained the country's largest concentration of Swedish immigrants.
 (Anderson would become an American citizen in 1900.)
 After starting the 1894 season as a pitcher for Worcester in the New England League, he was released in May and signed by the Haverhill, Massachusetts, club in the same league.
 He was too wild, though, and after one game in which he walked 13 batters and hit three others, he was moved to left field.
 Anderson played 86 games with Haverhill, batting .354 and attracting the attention of the National League's Brooklyn Grooms.
 Late in 1894, he was purchased by Brooklyn and finished the season with the club, and batted .302 in 17 games.

 For the rest of the decade, Anderson established himself as a solid run producer, batting better than .300 in both 1896 and 1897, driving in an average of 80 runs per season, and leading the National League with a .494 slugging percentage in 1898.
-Thanks to his power and above-average speed, Anderson also frequently ranked among the league leaders in extra base hits, connecting for nine home runs in both 1895 and 1898, and leading the league with 22 triples in 1898.
+Thanks to his power and above-average speed, Anderson also frequently ranked among the league leaders in extra base hits, connecting for ten home runs in 1895 and nine in 1898, and leading the league with 22 triples in 1898.

 In the field, Anderson debuted as a subpar outfielder, posting a woeful .882 fielding percentage in 101 games for Brooklyn in 1895.
 His defensive play quickly improved, however, as Anderson used his excellent foot speed to track down fly balls in Brooklyn's expansive outfield.
 By 1897, one publication noted that "Anderson is improving in his fielding and his batting is good, but on the bases he is in the primary class of ball players."
 Anderson also demonstrated his versatility in the field, filling in at first base for 42 games in 1896, after Brooklyn's regular first baseman suffered a season-ending hand injury.
 For the rest of his career, Anderson would alternate between playing all three outfield positions and first base.